Daniel J. Frey

 We celebrate the differences.

-Each and everyone has a responsibility, a privilege to stand against injustice.
+Each and everyone has a responsibility and a privilege to stand against injustice.

 There are those without Character who seek to profit from adversity.